swied/writings/archive/project_plan.md

 * **Static Site Generator:** We will use **Jekyll** for generating the website, leveraging its native Markdown processing and GitHub Pages integration.
+I like the Hyde theme.
+Use it if possible.

 * **Content Storage:**

     * All your written articles will be saved as individual Markdown files (`.md`).

     * These Markdown files will include "front matter" (a block of YAML at the top of the file) for metadata like title, author, date, and importantly, which project they belong to.
+Projects and articles will always be sorted by default in descending chronological order.

 * **Site Structure (Jekyll Specific):**